 Chocolate dipped vanilla donuts are soft and fluffy donuts that are dipped in a simple chocolate glaze.
 They're baked, not fried, making them so easy to bake it's dangerous.
-Spice it up for the holidays by using spooky sprinkles, or for any other occasion.

 My favourite part about this recipe is that the donuts are baked.
 It makes the process so much easier!
 Whip them up in under 30 minutes.